OpenLiberty/iguide-microprofile-config-intro/finish/readme.md

 port configuration property value is injected into the code.
 The variable has the default value of '9080'.

+# Configuration
+You can edit any of the following three files to change the port values or change the config_ordinal of the configuration source.
+To save the changes on the Liberty server, run the Maven command 'mvn package' from the directory that contains the extracted sampleapp_mpconfig.zip files.

+## microprofile-config.properties
-The properties file can be found in
+This properties file can be found in the directory
-<extract-directory>/displayCarTypes/src/main/webapp/META-INF/microprofile-config.properties.
+<extract-directory>/displayCarTypes/src/main/webapp/META-INF/.
-It sets the port value to 9081.
+The default port value is 9081.

+## server.env
-The server.env and bootstrap.properties files can be found within the mpConfigServer configuration directory at
+The server.env file can be found in the directory
 <extract-directory>/displayCarTypes/src/main/liberty/config.
-They set the port value to 9082 (in server.env) and 9083 (in bootstrap.properties).

-You can edit the /META-INF/microprofile-config.properties file, the server.env file, or the bootstrap.properties file to change the port values or change the config_ordinal of the configuration source.
-To save the changes on the Liberty server, run the Maven command 'mvn package' from the directory that contains the extracted sampleapp_mpconfig.zip files.
+The default port value is 9082.

+## bootstrap.properties
+The bootstrap.properties file can be found in the directory
+<extract-directory>/displayCarTypes/src/main/liberty/config.
+The default port value is 9083.

+## Inject Port Configuration
 The injected port configuration value is static.
 Changes to these files only take effect at application startup.
 To restart the application, restart the mpConfigServer, as indicated above.